awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Creating an OU**

 Organizational Units \(OUs\) created outside of AWS Control Tower are referred to as *Unregistered*\.
-They are displayed in the **Organization** page, but they are not governed by AWS Control Tower guardrails\.
+They are displayed in the **Organization** page, but they are not governed by AWS Control Tower controls\.

 **Creating an account**